 Some tips for employers to curb complacency on the job are:

 - Share the Mission— Remind employees of the company’s purpose and goals so they maintain a connection to the larger missions and emphasize that their behaviors have an impact.

 - Avoid Routines—Repetition can be related to complacency, if possible change up some of the tasks required to add variety to an employee’s job.

-- Encourage Observation - Have employees briefly stop work and observe the actions of other as they work, observing others raises one’s own awareness as well as the awareness of co-workers
+- Encourage Observation— Have employees briefly stop work and observe the actions of others as they work, observing others raises one’s own awareness as well as the awareness of co-workers

-- Correct Poor Performance— Mentoring programs and coaching help employees identify, and change troubled practices and potential problems.
+- Correct Poor Performance— Mentoring programs and coaching help employees identify, and change troubling practices and potential problems.

-Bringing in someone from outside the organization can often help, because they'll more easily notice things that your in-house staff who work there every day may miss.
-To learn more about how an outside consultant can help, download our guide to safety outsourcing by clicking the image below.
+Bringing in someone from outside the organization can often help because they'll more easily notice things that your in-house staff who work there every day may miss.

 Click below to get our free 10-point Safety Checklist!